The Best Ways to Book Qatar Qsuites with Points & Miles

 You can transfer points from Chase, Amex, and Capital One directly to your British Airways account.
 Most importantly, these transfers are typically instant.
 And with a 1:1 transfer ratio, whatever points you've got can put a serious dent in your Qsuites tab.

-Consider the 75,000-mile bonus on the Capital One Venture X Rewards card after spending $4,000 within the first three months.
-But one of our favorite ways to rack up Avios is with the best travel card for beginners: The Chase Sapphire Preferred® Card.
+Consider the 75,000-mile bonus on the *venture x* after spending $4,000 within the first three months.
+But one of our favorite ways to rack up Avios is with the best travel card for beginners: The *chase sapphire preferred*.

 4. Use Alaska Airlines Mileage Plan Miles

-Alaska Airlines joined the OneWorld airline alliance last year, ending years of airline free agency.
-And with that came the ability to book Qatar Qsuites with Alaska Airlines Mileage Plan miles.
+Alaska Airlines joined the OneWorld airline alliance in early 2021, ending years of airline free agency.
+And that came with the ability to book Qatar Qsuites with Alaska Airlines Mileage Plan miles.

 If you’re aiming to fly Qsuites business class, it’ll run you 85,000 miles each way, plus reasonable fees of around $20.
 Compared to the 70,000 AAdvantage miles or 70,000 Qatar Qmiles you’d use to book the exact same flight, that’s a decent option – though certainly not the best.